aryanbhosale/library_management_system/README.md

   - Add a book
   - Delete a book - can't delete book when it's borrowed/approved
   - View transactions of all users - borrow, approved, returned
-  - Approved transactions of all users
+  - Approve borrow requests of users